portworx/px-docs/cloud/backups.md

    pxctl cloudsnap command [command options] [arguments...]

 COMMANDS:
      backup, b         Backup a snapshot to cloud restore, r        Restore volume to a cloud snapshot list, l           List snapshot in cloud
-     status, s          Report status of active backups/restores schedule, sc       Update cloud-snap schedule
+     status, s         Report status of active backups/restores history, h        Show history of cloudsnap operations stop, st          stop an active backup/restore
+     schedules, sched  Manage schedules for cloud-snaps
-     catalog, t         Display catalog for the backup in cloud
+     catalog, t        Display catalog for the backup in cloud delete, d         Delete a cloudsnap from the objectstore.
+This is not reversible.

 OPTIONS:
    --help, -h  show help